ErP Directive 2009/125 for split air conditioning and space heating systems

 For air, water or ground source heat pump (HP) units with a rated heat output (RHO) lower than 400 kW, minimum requirements for seasonal space heating efficiency and for sound power level have been introduced as shown inside below tables:

 |From 26/09/15||From 26/09/17|

 |RHO ≤ 6 kW||6 kW < RHO ≤ 12 kW||12 kW < RHO ≤ 30 kW||30 kW < RHO ≤ 70 kW|

 Measuring the performance in real conditions

 The methodology used up to 2012 and based on the efficiency rating (EER) – presents a significant difference between the predicted and actual performance.
-For this reason a more accurate method has beed designed: the seasonal efficiency ratio in cooling mode (SEER) and in heating mode (SCOP).
+For this reason a more accurate method has been designed: the seasonal efficiency ratio in cooling mode (SEER) and in heating mode (SCOP).

 Among the most significant changes it includes the introduction of different operating temperatures for cooling and heating, the possibility to use energy both at partial load and full load and power usage in standby and off mode.

 Considering that most systems operate mostly in part-load conditions, the new methodology will allow to assess better the performance of a unit in real conditions.